rafikbahri/neuralk-technical-assessment/README.md

     PredictFunc --> |Write results| Results
 ```

-## Project Description

-This project implements a machine learning API service that allows users to:

-1. Upload datasets
-2. Train models on those datasets
-3. Make predictions using trained models
-4. Download prediction results

-The application consists of the following components:

-- A web server (`server.py`) that handles API requests
-- MinIO object storage for datasets, models, and results
-- Redis and RQ for task queueing and processing
-- RQ workers that execute the machine learning tasks
-- ML functions (`ml.py`) containing the core functionality for model training and prediction
-- A client interface (`client.py`) for interacting with the API

-Example workflows are provided in `example_1.py` (complete training and prediction workflow) and `example_2.py` (parallel model training).

 ## Configuration with .env Files

 The project uses dotenv files for configuration.
 To set up your environment: